Project Insights Report

 What We Investigated

-The project aimed to enhance bioscience programming by implementing educational and training initiatives across three key streams: new-skilling, re-skilling and upskilling.
+The project aimed to enhance bioscience programming by implementing educational and training initiatives across three key streams: newskilling, reskilling, and upskilling.
 Each stream targeted different demographic groups and sought to equip them with theoretical knowledge and practical skills necessary for the bioscience industry.

 What We’re Learning

-Upskilling.
-CASTL was successful in implementing the upskilling pilot through both the Online Academy and physical training centres.
-The CASTL online pilot had a total of 907 enrolments across all courses, with 700 modules completed.
-Both employees and supervisors were highly satisfied with the training.
-Supervisors indicated the training was a worthwhile investment that helped improve job performance among participants.
-In addition to the physical training centre in PEI, two additional centres were subsequently opened in Montreal and Vancouver, in partnership with multiple levels of government and private sector partners.
-Partnership development and implementation.
+• Partnership development and implementation.
 Building relationships with academic institutions was key to the success of the programs.
 However, there were some logistical challenges in working with academic institutions.
 Academic institutions had longer timelines to their programming that were often not compatible with rapidly changing sector needs.
 Some academic institutions were able to quickly integrate content into their programming in a matter of months, while others took over a year.
-Programming integration was especially challenging for smaller academic institutions.
-Originally, CASTL was focused on developing a singular approach to academic partnership, but it pivoted to develop customized, one-to-one approaches that best served different partners and their biotech program offerings.
-This was important, as it ensured each partnership was supported with sufficient resources and bought into the program.
+This was especially challenging for smaller institutions.
+Originally, CASTL was focused on developing a singular approach to academic partnership, but pivoted to develop customized one-to-one approaches that best served different partners and their biotech program offerings.
+This was an important factor to ensure each partnership was supported with sufficient resources and bought into the program.

 Why It Matters

-Biomanufacturing is a growing industry impacted by broader changes to immigration and trade policy, as well as the rapid progress of artificial intelligence and automation.
+Biomanufacturing is a growing industry, impacted by broader changes to immigration and trade policy, as well as the rapid progress of artificial intelligence and automation.

 group of persons in the round